jericson/jericson.github.io/_posts/2020-05-16-power_of_story.md

 Still, I find the thing that tempts me to atheism isn't improved understanding offered by science.
 Science is perfectly compatible with my faith, after all.
-No, the attractive thing is the narrative of an uncaring universe that produced via simple Darwinian mechanisms, a people who can understand the inevitability of the second law of thermodynamics.
+No, the attractive thing is the narrative of an uncaring universe that produced, via simple Darwinian mechanisms, a people who can understand the inevitability of the second law of thermodynamics.
 And rather than despair, that people found beauty in the world and in each other.